dontgetcaughtt/pandas-utilities/README.md

 ## Installation

 Use pip to install pandas-utils.
-Note that the API is not stable yet and might change in future releases.
+Note that although all functions already included are stable and can be used for production, the API itself is not fixed yet and might change in future releases.
 ```
 pip install pandas-utils
 ```

 ## Usage
+_This section is only meant to give a short overview .
+For more detailed descriptions and additional examples, please refer to the docstrings._

 ```python
 import pdutils